Knockout Italian dishes, pizzas and glamour have arrived to enliven well-heeled Dalkeith and western suburbs aspirants.

 Sit at the pizza counter and the oven gets a workout right in front of you.
 Pick the Mare, and stunning Shark Bay prawns and calamari adorn a puffy red base with bottarga for added depth.
 It may well prove to be one of Perth’s most talked-about casual dishes.
 The strong seafood game continues with a grilled half Geraldton cray, brightened with herbs and citrus.
 Match it on its own with a McHenry Hohnen chardonnay, or toss it in with a salad of tomatoes, buffalo mozzarella and basil.

 To finish?
 The house tiramisù, with superb amaretto notes is an easy pick, but the lemon torte is a knockout, involving yuzu-infused white chocolate, chewy almond meringue, lemon curd and lemon gelato.
-Happiness on a plate, and it turns out, you can buy it.
+Happiness on a plate.